-This instruction will set greater, less and equal bit flags based upon the compare of two tags.
+This instruction will set greater, less, and equal bit flags based upon the comparison of two tags.

 Select use structure and name this CMP_Value.
 This will automatically set the tags for Input 1 and 2 as well as the three Boolean flags.

 We will make the Input 1 and 2 memory retentive and set the value to 3000 for each one.